jzipfler/carbon/rfcs/text/responsiveGrid.md

 ```

 ## CSS Grid Layout
-CSS Grid Layout is a truly two dimensional grid allowing us to specify dimensions of rows and columns and control where we position components within the grid.
+CSS Grid Layout is a truly two-dimensional grid, allowing us to specify dimensions of rows and columns, and control where we position components within the grid.

 Example
 ```